AmiAnurag/Feature-Engineering/README.md

   3.End distribution Imputation

  A better way of storing information about nan values with increasing the dimensionality by one column only hence avoiding curse of dimensionality.

+ (this file will get updated with all kinds and techniques of feature engineering soon)